 Each homeowner should first select a participating stove professional, who will submit the rebate application on his or her behalf.
 MassCEC maintains a list of stove professionals and tips for finding an installer participating in the 2017 Commonwealth Woodstove Change-Out Program.

 When contacting a stove professional, a homeowner should be prepared to provide:

 - Pictures of the front and back of the stove, if possible.
 All EPA-certified stoves have a metal tag on the back of the stove indicating EPA certification.

-Homeowners can also learn more about woodstoves, including information on stove pricing and the differences between non-catalytic, catalytic and pellet stoves.
+Homeowners can also learn more about woodstoves, including information on stove pricing and the differences between non-catalytic, catalytic, pellet stoves, and fully automotive woodstoves.